NoteDance/Note-documentation/README.md

 linformer = Linformer_self_attention(dim=64, seq_len=128, k=32, heads=8, dropout=0.1)
 # Apply the Linformer self-attention layer to a batch of input embeddings of shape [16, 128, 64]
 input_embeddings = tf.random.normal([16, 128, 64])
-output_embeddings = linformer.output(input_embeddings)
+output_embeddings = linformer(input_embeddings)
 # The output_embeddings will have a shape of [16, 128, 64]
 ```

-# layer_normalization
+# layer_norm
 This module implements a layer normalization layer, which is a common technique for deep learning models.
 Layer normalization can normalize each neuron of each sample, making its mean 0 and variance 1.
 This can avoid the internal covariate shift, accelerate the model convergence, and improve the model generalization ability.
 This method was proposed by Ba et al. in 2016.

 The usage of this module is as follows:

 - First, create an instance of the layer_normalization class, and specify the axis or axes to normalize, the epsilon, and other optional parameters such as input size, center, scale, beta initializer, gamma initializer, and dtype.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 The output method will apply layer normalization to the input tensor and return a normalized tensor of the same shape.
-- The output method does not support a different train_flag argument, as layer normalization does not use moving statistics.

 For example: